mykolas-alt/pos-system/received_document_evaluation.md

 Our team received a software design document from the team (kot)letai.

-The provided design document is inconsistent.
-For example, the second business flow shows reservations for restaurants, but in the package diagram description reservations are specifically for services.
-Moreover, the data model is inconsistent across all diagrams.

 ## Changes done in the implementation of the design

 - Added `passwordHash` and `UserRoles` to `User` entity.
 A user needs to have a password to login securely.
 Roles are needed for authorization: employees can access the employee functions, while owners can edit employees and super admin can have even more control.